qdm12/ddns-updater/README.md

 ### Record configuration

 The record update updates configuration must be done through the *config.json* mentioned [above](#setup).

-**Support for record updates configuration through environment variables will be removed in the coming updates.**

 #### Required parameters for all